It’s never too early to start planning your garden. Try these beginner gardening books to avoid my mistakes.

 In the end, we managed to keep a small patch of snap peas alive long enough to harvest and learned a ton along the way, including what “leggy” beans are, that plants have to be hardened in New England (who knew?), that squirrels are out to get you (they love strawberries!), and that your garden zone really does matter.

 Which got me to thinking, if only I had spent a few hours flipping through beginner gardening books, perhaps more of our plants would have seen the light of day.
-So, without further ado, here’s a short must-have list of beginner gardening books to get your garden growing this year.
+So, without further ado, here’s a short must-have list of beginner gardening books to get your garden growing.

 Food definitely tastes better when you grow it yourself.
 Would these faces lie?
 We’d love to see your garden grow.
 Share your photos with us online @storeypub.